Whiteclay, Nebraska: Activism against beer sales

-The status of Whiteclay's beer stores has been a constant political issue in the region, prompting waves of activism to end the alcohol sales.
-There is public drunkenness in Whiteclay, and violence is associated with alcohol there and on the reservation.
-"Tribal police estimate that they issue more than 1,000 DUIs annually on the 2-mile stretch of road between White Clay and Pine Ridge."
-Victor Clarke, a grocery store owner in the hamlet, notes that numerous places within an hour's drive could supply beer if Whiteclay were shut down.
-He says, "The state of Nebraska doesn't want Whiteclay to go away because it allows problems to be isolated in this one little place.
+Prior to 2017, the status of Whiteclay's beer stores was a constant political issue in the region, prompting waves of activism to end the alcohol sales.
+There were problems of public drunkenness in Whiteclay, and violence was associated with alcohol there and on the reservation.
+A 2000 report stated that tribal police estimated issuing more than 1,000 DUIs annually on the two-mile stretch of road between White Clay and Pine Ridge.
+Victor Clarke, a grocery store owner in the hamlet, noted that numerous places within an hour's drive could supply beer if Whiteclay were shut down, saying "The state of Nebraska doesn't want Whiteclay to go away because it allows problems to be isolated in this one little place.
 You hear people in the towns around here saying, 'We don't want these guys in our town.'"

 In 2010, the liquor stores paid federal and state excise taxes (included in liquor's sale price) of $413,932, according to the state liquor commission, mostly from sales to residents of the Pine Ridge Indian Reservation.
 Some activists have supported the legalization of alcohol sales on the reservation so that the tribe can keep the revenues.
 These would support building a treatment center and founding more programs, and the tribe could directly regulate and control the sales, as other tribes have done.
 (See discussion below).

 A pair of unsolved murders of Lakota men in early 1999 led to protest rallies led by various activist groups, including members of the American Indian Movement (AIM) from Pine Ridge Indian Reservation and Nebraskans for Peace, demanding that Nebraska revoke the liquor licenses of Whiteclay's stores and increase law enforcement in the area.
 The nearest Nebraska-based law enforcement is the county sheriff's office, based in the county seat of Rushville 22 mi to the south.
 The Sioux tribal law enforcement in Pine Ridge, South Dakota has no jurisdiction in Whiteclay, and the number of tribal police has been reduced by nearly two thirds over the past several years.
 In the fall of 1999, Native American activists Russell Means and Frank LaMere proposed getting a license to sell beer in Whiteclay, in order to retain some monies to benefit the tribe and build a treatment center on the reservation, but abandoned the project due to disagreement by others of their group.

 In 2005, the state of Nebraska and President Cecilia Fire Thunder of the Pine Ridge reservation signed an agreement to allow Oglala tribal officers to enforce Nebraska laws in Whiteclay by deputizing them as Nebraska agents.
 The OST Tribal Council had approved the agreement in June 2005 in a meeting with Nebraska officials, the State Attorney General Jon Bruning and Congressman Tom Osborne.
 With lobbying by Nebraska's delegation, Congress earmarked $200,000 over two years to pay for the increased cost of additional tribal police personnel and other costs of OST patrols to be associated with Whiteclay.